AbstractSDK/abstract/docs/src/get_started/module_builder.md

 Let's go through all the available customizable handlers, the function signatures they require and how/when they get called.

+The `base` fields and variants mentioned in the messages below are defined by [the base module type](../framework/module_types.md) that you chose to use.
+In this example we're working with an [`App`](../framework/module_types.md#apps).

 ### Instantiate

-The execute entry point is the mutable entry point of the contract.
-Logic in this function can update the contract's state an trigger state changes in other contracts by calling them.
-It is where the majority of your contract's logic will reside.
+The instantiate entry point is a mutable entry point of the contract that can only be called on contract instantiation.
+Instantiation of a contract is essentially the association of a public address to a contract's state.

 #### Function Signature

+Expected function signature for the custom instantiate handler:

 ```rust,ignore
 {{#include ../../../packages/abstract-sdk/src/base/contract_base.rs:init}}